 When they haven’t been physically violated, they’ve been insulted, compared unfavorably to the later tombs and temples found at sites like Luxor and Abu Simbel, products of an arguably more mature and undoubtedly more intricate religious aesthetic.
 The great Roman natural philosopher Pliny the Elder dismissed the Pyramids of Giza as “idle and frivolous pieces of ostentation.”
 The great twentieth-century popular historian Will Durant went so far as to call them “a little ridiculous,” “barbarically primitive in [their] brute hunger for size.”

-Sure, they’re less refined creations than the architectural splendors of Egypt’s Middle and New Kingdoms.
+Yes, they’re less refined creations than the architectural splendors of Egypt’s Middle and New Kingdoms.
 Yet there’s something about their simplicity of form that speaks to us.
 Humanity’s oldest substantially intact works of architecture, they feel weirdly contemporary; even Durant had to admit that, in addition to looking “barbarically primitive,” they also look “barbarically modern.”
-Their clean, minimalist form would indeed look as much at home in a modern-art museum as in an antiquities collection — perhaps more so.
-Unlike the later artifacts of ancient Egypt, which feel like the products of an ancient sensibility that is all but incomprehensible to us today, they seem to exist out of time — or for all time.
-As we gaze upon them, we can understand the hold they have taken on so many modern imaginations, who have attributed them to everything from aliens to Atlanteans, positing that they represent lost technologies we cannot begin to understand, forms of spiritual enlightenment we can only glimpse, or even portals to other dimensions.
+Their clean, minimalist form would indeed look as much at home in a modern-art museum as in an antiquities collection.
+They seem to exist out of time — or for all time.
+As we gaze upon them, we can understand the hold they have taken on so many modern imaginations, who have attributed them to everything from aliens to Atlanteans, positing them to be evidence of lost technologies we cannot begin to understand, forms of spiritual enlightenment we can only glimpse, or even portals to other dimensions.
 For all the abuse we’ve heaped upon them, they have always awakened our sense of wonder.

-Because the pyramids have always been such vehicles for our spirits, it strikes me that any purported history of them should encompass more than the people who first built those mounds of stone out there in the desert, however impressive that achievement may be in its own right.
+Because the pyramids have always been such vehicles for our imaginations, it strikes me that any purported history of them should encompass more than the people who first built those mounds of stone out there in the desert, however impressive that achievement may be in its own right.
 This history will therefore take a somewhat roundabout course.
-It will tell the story of the building of the pyramids in due time, but it will first view them through the eye of the dreamers, antiquarians, and scientists who rediscovered them, along with a major portion of the once-lost civilization that created them so very, very long ago.
+It will tell the story of the builders of the pyramids in due time, but it will first view them through the eyes of the more recent dreamers, antiquarians, and scientists who rediscovered them.
 It will tell the story of the pyramids that have lived inside our psyches just as much as the ones on the Giza Plateau.
-It will be an adventure story and a detective story — and, most of all, a telling of one of the most fascinating of all stories of intellectual discovery.
+It will be an adventure story and a detective story — and, most of all, a telling of one of the most amazing of all stories of intellectual discovery.

 I offer only one caveat as we begin.
 No good detective story would be complete without a fair number of false leads and blind alleys.
 Thus not all of the “discoveries” I relate underway will conform with what we know or believe we know of the pyramids today.
 Please trust me that all will turn out correct in the end — or at least as correct as our current level of knowledge can make it — but don’t trust any of the characters in this story any more than they deserve.